mrsimoes/hlnsync/README.md

 Finally, to check the target is in-sync by recursively comparing it to source, run `lnsync cmp /home/you/Photos /mnt/disk/Photos`.

 To find duplicate files on the Photos directory, run `lnsync fdupes /home/you/Photos`.
 Use `-z` to compare by size only.
-Use `-H` to count different hardlinks to the same file as distinct files.
+Use `-H` to count different hard links to the same file as distinct files.
 If this option is not given, for each multiple-linked with other duplicates, a path is arbitrarily picked and printed.

 To find all files in Photos which are not in the backup (under any name): `lnsync onfirstonly /home/you/Photos /mnt/disk/Photos`.

+To find all files with jpg extension, `lnsync search /home/you/Photos "*.jpg"`.

-To sync the subdir `/home/you/Photos/Best` to your digital picture frame, using the database hashes at `/home/you/Photos`: `lnsync sync /home/you/Photos/Best --root=/home/you/Photos /mnt/eframe/`.
+To sync the subdir `/home/you/Photos/Best` to your digital picture frame, using the hash database at `/home/you/Photos`: `lnsync sync /home/you/Photos/Best --root=/home/you/Photos /mnt/eframe/`.

+To have any operation on a subdir of `/home/you/Photos` use the hash database at `/home/you/Photos`, include the option `root=/home/you/Photos` under section `/home/you/Photos/**` of your config file.
+(See Configuration Files below.)

 # Command Reference

 All _lnsync_ commands are `lnsync [<global-options>] <command> [<cmd-options>] [<cmd-parameters>]`.

 ## Syncing

 - `lnsync sync [options] <source> <target>` syncs a target dir from a source dir (or offline tree).

  - First, target files are matched to source files.
 Each matched target file is associated to a single source file.
-If either file system supports hardlinks, a file may have multiple pathnames. _lnsync_ will not complain if the match is not unique or some files are not matched on either source and/or target.
+If either file system supports hard links, a file may have multiple pathnames. _lnsync_ will not complain if the match is not unique or some files are not matched on either source and/or target.

- - For each matched target file, its pathnames are made to match those of the corresponding source file, by renaming, deleting, or creating hardlinks.
+ - For each matched target file, its pathnames are made to match those of the corresponding source file, by renaming, deleting, or creating hard links.
 New intermediate subdirectories are created as needed on the target and directories which become empty on the target are removed.

  - `-z` Match files by size only.
 In this case, hash databases are not created or updated.